zwave-js/node-zwave-js/docs/getting-started/security-s2.md

 Modern Z-Wave devices are required to support _Security S2_ and unlike _Security S0_, we recommend using it by default.
 However, supporting it requires some work in your application too, so we've compiled some guidelines here.

-The following figure gives you an overview of the inclusion process in Z-Wave.
+The following figure gives you an overview of the (conventional) inclusion process in Z-Wave.
 A common misconception is that an error causes the inclusion to be aborted.
 However, Z-Wave JS only learns about a node after it was already included.
 It will then exchange network keys if secure inclusion is desired and interview the node to determine its capabilities:

 ![Inclusion in Z-Wave](../_images/inclusion-flowchart.png)